 Appendix 2.
-Round Robin Format
+Round Robin Format (Rule clarification issued and effective 1 Jan 2023)

 General

 In round robin format, each team in a division races every other team in that division an equal number of times.

 Race meeting points are awarded for each race in round robin format at a race meeting as follows: